Bring the party to the pool - or your next shower - with these wireless, waterproof speakers

-With the summer upon us, it's time to take your music outside and enjoy some tunes by the pool, at the beach, or on your next camping adventure.
+With the weather getting warmer and summer coming soon, it's time to take your music outside and enjoy some tunes by the pool, at the beach, or on your next camping adventure.
 Thankfully, these Bluetooth smart speakers are up to the job, as they all offer water resistance and will not be damaged if you drop them into up to a meter of water.

 These speakers cover a wide price range, from $40 all the way up to $280, and most are also small enough to fit in your bag, or even be used in the shower or while you take a bath.
 All of these speakers offer a Bluetooth connection for streaming music from your smartphone or tablet, while some also include an auxiliary port for connecting with a cable, and some include Wi-Fi and the Amazon Alexa voice assistant, too.